guardian/membership-frontend/docs/client-side-principles.md

 - We use a version of BEM for components
 - If it is a component in markup then the BEM classes should display this to the reader
 - Componentize markup where possible for reuse, until it feels "right" not too big not too small
-- We use state classes (e.g., `is-toggled`) to style components affecteder by JavaScript
+- We use state classes (e.g., `is-toggled`) to style components affected by JavaScript

 ## Helpers